 - To determine how much to charge for transportation

 - To prevent axle overloading and related fees

-For businesses that rely on trucks in order to transport their products, such as quarries, equipment manufacturers, and waste management companies, it’s necessary to calculate the load capacity of the massive vehicle in order to know how much to charge clients for the movement of goods.
+For businesses that rely on trucks to transport their products, such as quarries, equipment manufacturers, and waste management companies, it’s necessary to calculate the load capacity of the massive vehicle to know how much to charge clients for the movement of goods.

 Food & Culinary

 When it comes to small production yields, homeowners and professional chefs alike may rely on culinary scales to weigh and measure out ingredients.
 In larger kitchens or mass food production companies, an industrial kitchen scale will likely be used.
-Heavy duty commercial food scales are ideal for both cooking and portioning out ingredients, and they’re very reliable too.
-Whether it’s a gigantic batch of cookies or a high-end catering event, these scales are perfect for getting the job done in an efficient and delicious manner.
+Heavy-duty commercial food scales are ideal for both cooking and portioning out ingredients, and they’re very reliable too.
+Whether it’s a gigantic batch of cookies or a high-end catering event, these scales are perfect for getting the job done efficiently and deliciously.

 Lesser known but equally important in the world of industrial scales, laboratories of all sizes and scopes use these precise devices to conduct highly technical experiments and procedures.
 Some common terminology used to refer to these scales include bench scales, clinical scales, dynamic scales, and belt scales.

 Most commonly, laboratories will use scales to measure samples, to weigh specimens, or to calculate product weight (if they work as a company-contracted scientist).
 Regardless of the exact application, scientific scales are one of the most important tools for the proper functioning of any laboratory.
 Whether it’s determining the weight of a highly reactive chemical or measuring geological specimens in the field, scientists of all backgrounds need and appreciate these nifty contraptions.